bioinformaticsdotca/MIC_2023/module4/module_4_taxonomic.md

 ```
 This command is similar and takes as input the query database we made from our first command, the UniRef90 database we searched against and the resulting file from our search command.
 It will output the file ```mmseqs_U90_out/*.m8```.

+Now we'll get the results that would have been created from these steps.
 We'll create a new folder for the ```.m8``` files and create a link to them:
 ```
 mkdir mmseqs_m8_files